Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 This will include the creation of appropriate subnets, private links, and Network Security Groups.
 Additionally, it will leverage Azure DNS along with Azure DNS zones for the configuration of private endpoints, which will be associated with the Virtual Network.

 The assigned IP address range of a Virtual Network may conflict with that of an enterprise network.
-As a result, this virtual network should not be connected, or peered, with the enterprise network.
-In this scenario, the virtual network is established as an isolated segment.
+As a result, this virtual network should not be connected, or peered, with any enterprise network.
+In this use case, the virtual network is established as an isolated segment.

-Since it's an isolated island, in order to access client resources such as key vault and others, the client's public IP must be included in the allowed range within the ```advancedOptions.networkAcls.ipRules``` parameter.
+Since it's an isolated segment, in order to access client resources such as key vault and others, the client's public IP must be included in the allowed range within the ```advancedOptions.networkAcls.ipRules``` parameter.

-For a dedicated virtual network to be provisioned for you, the VNET ```id``` parameter needs to remain unfilled.
+For a dedicated virtual network to be provisioned for you (this use case), the Virtual Network ```id``` parameter needs to remain unfilled.

 ##### Monitoring of the Solution